Preserving New Zealand’s Audiovisual Heritage: Ngā Taonga Sound & Vision

 Here are three key features of the online collection:

-2. Online Educational Resources: You'll find educational materials designed to enhance learning and appreciation of the rich audiovisual heritage.
+• Online Educational Resources: Materials are designed to support learning and appreciation of audiovisual heritage across diverse audiences.

-3. Preserved Content Accessibility: Even during restricted access periods, requests for digitally preserved titles can still be fulfilled, ensuring you have access to important taonga.
+• Preserved Content Accessibility: Even during restricted periods, requests for digitally preserved titles can often be fulfilled, ensuring access to taonga.

-The commitment to digital preservation guarantees long-term access, while accurate metadata development enhances discoverability.
+The focus on digital preservation guarantees long-term access, while accurate metadata enhances discoverability for users worldwide.

-Collaborations with heritage agencies and Māori communities further enrich the collection, making it a vital resource for all.
+Collaborations with heritage agencies and Māori communities further enrich the collection, making it an essential resource for cultural education and connection.

 Researcher Support Services

-The commitment to preserving New Zealand's audiovisual heritage extends beyond online collections to include robust Researcher Support Services that enhance access and availability.
+The commitment to preserving New Zealand’s audiovisual legacy extends to robust Researcher Support Services, enhancing access for academic and personal exploration in Wellington.

-They emphasize the principles of Te Tiriti O Waitangi, developing relationships with whānau, hapū, iwi, and Māori organizations to ensure respectful access and care of the collections.
+Respecting Te Tiriti o Waitangi, they build relationships with whānau, hapū, iwi, and Māori organizations to ensure culturally respectful access to collections.

-This comprehensive approach ensures that you not only access the rich audiovisual heritage but also actively contribute to its preservation for future generations.
+This comprehensive approach ensures researchers not only access rich heritage but also contribute to its preservation for future generations through active participation.

 Search Functionality Features

-Here are three key search strategies you can employ:
+Here are three key search strategies to enhance your experience:

-1. Exact Matches: Use double quotation marks to search for specific terms, like "Tauranga City Libraries," to get precise results.
+• Exact Matches: Use double quotation marks for specific terms to retrieve precise results tailored to your query.

 Partnerships and Funding